 A 2 Dimensional Design Course for Undergraduates includes a Color Transposition Collage Project.
-Students study Color Theory and Value Relationships in order to achieve the appropriate color relationships while sourcing found color samples from magazines.
+Students study Color Theory and Value Relationships in order to explore dynamic color relationships.

 An Emphasis on Color Theory and establishing dynamic color relationships is examined through various exercises using photographic imagery, from collage to cutting symmetrical designs, to weaving found imagery together.

 Students combine digital material to create a collage via Photoshop CC.
 Landscape as dreamscape, or experimentation with color contrasts to create compositions using layers in Photoshop.